wbrothersCuba/Blog-Wbrothers-API/readme.md

 This RESTful API is generated with Laravel, for a blog.
-In the file database.sql (MYSQL) are the sql commands to generate the BD, but may be needed to adapt the file.env and modify the line to your own configurations:
+In the file database.sql (MYSQL) are the SQL commands to generate the BD, but may be needed to adapt the file.env and modify the line to your configurations: